Kushiwakamaru Honten: Yakitori shop in Tokyo, Japan

 The Chicken Meatballs (Tsukune) – (250 yen or about $2.30) are one of my favorite types of yakitori.

-These chicken meatballs were cooked to perfection and oh so flavorful.
-Charred and smoky on the outside while tender and juicy on the inside.
+The chicken meatballs were flavorful and cooked to perfection.
+They were charred and smoky on the outside while tender and juicy on the inside.
 I can’t think of anything worse than a dry meatball.

-A salty and sweet sauce was lightly brushed over each meatball.
+Brushed over each meatball was a salty and sweet sauce.
 The sweetness of the sauce complemented the smoky flavors of the charcoal fire.
 I could eat these all day.

 Tomato Rolled in Bacon (Tomato)